Berlin and Paris in crisis talks to bring fighter jet project back on track

 Dassault Aviation <AVMD,PA>, Airbus and Indra are supposed to build the aircraft, which is expected to be operational from 2040 with a view to replacing France’s Rafale and Germany’s Eurofighter warplanes over time.

+German Chancellor Angela Merkel and French President Emmanuel Macron kicked off the ambitious venture in 2017, when the EU was rattled by Britain’s decision to leave the bloc and deeply divided over other issues such as the migrant crisis.

+But the project has run into difficulties due to mistrust and differing visions between Berlin and Paris as well as corporate infighting over work shares, security and industry sources told Reuters.

-At the beginning of February, German Chancellor Angela Merkel and French President Emmanuel Macron failed to settle the issue, thus leaving open when the next tranche of payments amounting to at least 5 billion euros in total can be released, according to insiders.
+At the beginning of February, Merkel and Macron failed to settle the issue, thus leaving open when the next tranche of payments of at least 5 billion euros can be released, according to insiders.

-On Wednesday, envoys of the defence ministries of Germany, France, Spain as well as from Dassault, Airbus and Indra met at the DGA in Paris to try to clear the impasse, security and industry sources told Reuters.
+On Wednesday, envoys of the defence ministries of Germany, France, Spain as well as from Dassault, Airbus and Indra met in Paris to try to resolve the impasse, security and industry sources told Reuters.

 Part of the controversy revolves around intellectual property rights, and who should possess them in the end.